 - DEQ's Chesapeake Bay Preservation Act program in the Office of Ecology includes regulatory oversight to the 84 localities subject to the Bay Act as well as the provision of technical and financial assistance for Bay Act implementation.
 The Bay Act requires local governments to provide water quality protection through their zoning and subdivision ordinances as well as their comprehensive plans to ensure that they use, development, and redevelopment of lands is done in a manner that reduces pollutant loadings to the waters of the state. - DEQ's Office of Ecology administers a comprehensive program to address the Chesapeake Bay Total Maximum Daily Load (TMDL) by 2025.
-Activities under this program include 2-year milestone reporting, Chesapeake Bay model analysis, BMP reporting, the development and implementation of Watershed Implementation Plans, outreach and engagement of local entities in addressing the Bay TMDL and participation in a variety of Chesapeake Bay program committees, workgroups, and task forces. - DEQ's Office of Ecology also administers the water quality standards program.
+Activities under this program include supporting the Secretary of Natural Resources in coordinating with multiple agencies and programs on 2-year milestone reporting, Chesapeake Bay model analysis, BMP reporting, the development and implementation of Watershed Implementation Plans, outreach and engagement of local entities in addressing the Bay TMDL and participation in a variety of Chesapeake Bay program committees, workgroups, and task forces. - DEQ's Office of Ecology also administers the water quality standards program.
 Water quality standards are the regulatory yardsticks against which we measure the water quality required to protect both aquatic life and the health of the citizens of the Commonwealth.
 This regulation consists of both narrative and numerical criteria and designated uses of state waters.
 Water quality standards serve as the regulatory basis for setting appropriate permit limits for the discharges to state waters under DEQ's water permitting programs.
-In addition, we compare our water monitoring data to the water quality standards to determine if the water quality is being maintained and to assess water quality for federal reporting requirements. - DEQ's Office of Watershed Programs is responsible for the development of local TMDLs and the associated regulations, the development of local TMDL implementation plans and watershed plans, and for the implementation of associated nonpoint source pollution control projects and Best Management Practices. - DEQ's Office of Water Supply coordinates water supply planning activities including the development and maintenance of data management systems. - DEQ is a member of the Ohio River Basin Sanitation Commission (ORSANCO) and a participant in the Interstate Commission on the Potomac River Basin (ICPRB) interstate compacts.
+In addition, we use our biennial water quality assessment process to compare our water monitoring data to the water quality standards to determine if the water quality is being maintained and to assess water quality for federal reporting requirements. - DEQ's Office of Watershed Programs is responsible for the development of local TMDLs and the associated regulations, the development of local TMDL implementation plans and watershed plans, and for the implementation of associated nonpoint source pollution control projects and Best Management Practices. - DEQ's Office of Water Supply coordinates water supply planning activities including the development and maintenance of basic science on the occurrence and availability of water supplies for all beneficial uses.
+This includes the development of water availability models and data management systems. - DEQ is a member of the Ohio River Basin Sanitation Commission (ORSANCO) and a participant in the Interstate Commission on the Potomac River Basin (ICPRB) interstate compacts.
 The agency also supports the Roanoke River Basin Bistate Commission and the Virginia Roanoke River Basin Advisory Committee.
-These interstate compacts and river basin planning commissions enhance cooperative planning for the resource management of their respective watersheds. - DEQ's Environmental Impact Review Program coordinates the Commonwealth's review of Environmental Impact Reports for major state projects, federal documents developed pursuant to the National Environmental Policy Act, permits for construction or expansion of public airports or runways, permits to drill for oil or gas in Tidewater, environmental documents addressing the exploration for and extraction of minerals on stateowned lands, and other federal intergovernmental reviews.
-DEQ reviews federal actions (direct, indirect, and federally funded) which affect Virginia's Coastal Zone to ensure consistency with the Virginia Coastal Program. - The Office of Regulatory Affairs facilitates the development of agency water policies, regulations and laws by working with agency stakeholders and executive and legislative branch officials.
+These interstate compacts and river basin planning commissions enhance cooperative planning for the resource management of their respective watersheds. - DEQ's Environmental Impact Review Program coordinates the Commonwealth's review of Environmental Impact Reports for major state projects, federal documents developed pursuant to the National Environmental Policy Act, permits for construction or expansion of public airports or runways, permits to drill for oil or gas in Tidewater, environmental documents addressing the exploration for and extraction of minerals on state-owned lands, and other federal intergovernmental reviews.
+DEQ reviews federal actions (direct, indirect, and federally funded) which affect Virginia's Coastal Zone to ensure consistency with the Virginia Coastal Zone Management Program. - The Office of Regulatory Affairs facilitates the development of agency water policies, regulations and laws by working with agency stakeholders and executive and legislative branch officials.